awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_AWS_Resource_Optimization/5_EC2_computer_opt.md

 Memory utilization is consistent at 90% and downsizing to a cheaper t3.large will keep our memory at the same size (8 GiB).
 In other words, we can get the same memory performance while reducing overall cost.

+{{% notice note %}}
-> **NOTE:** A case could be made that this instance is under-provisioned and upsizing to an instance with more memory is a better solution.
+A case could be made that this instance is under-provisioned and upsizing to an instance with more memory is a better solution.
 For this scenario, AWS Compute Optimizer views scaling down CPU and keeping the same memory the best decision for cost and performance.
-Having memory utilization enabled provides an additional datapoint for customers before making a final decision.
+Having memory utilization enabled provides an additional data point for customers before making a final decision.
+{{% /notice %}}

 6. Select **Under-provisioned instances**.